Knoxville in Knox County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical month for this entry is May 1957.

 Location.
 35° 56.485′ N, 83° 58.944′ W. Marker is in Knoxville, Tennessee, in Knox County.
-Marker is at the intersection of Kingston Pike (U.S. 70/11) and North Forest Park Boulevard, on the left when traveling east on Kingston Pike.
+It is at the intersection of Kingston Pike (U.S. 70/11) and North Forest Park Boulevard, on the left when traveling east on Kingston Pike.
 Marker is located in Everly Brothers Park.
 Touch for map.
 Marker is in this post office area: Knoxville TN 37919, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-UT RecSports Complex (approx. 0.4 miles away); Herbert H. Hoover (approx. half a mile away); Medal of Honor Recipients (approx. half a mile away); Sutherland Avenue McGhee Tyson Airport (approx. ¾ mile away); Bleak House (approx. 1.6 miles away); Indian Mound (approx.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: UT RecSports Complex (approx. 0.4 miles away); Herbert H. Hoover (approx. half a mile away); Medal of Honor Recipients (approx. half a mile away); Sutherland Avenue McGhee Tyson Airport (approx. ¾ mile away); Bleak House (approx. 1.6 miles away); Indian Mound (approx. 1.6 miles away); Burial Mound (approx. 1.6 miles away); Longstreet's Headquarters (approx. 1.6 miles away).
+Touch for a list and map of all markers in Knoxville.

-Photographed By Tom Bosse, December 10, 2022
+Photographed by Tom Bosse, December 10, 2022

 5. Everly Brothers Park - City of Knoxville